 South Caicos offers a perfect blend of pristine beaches, secluded landscapes, and minor historical sights.
 The outstanding element of South Caicos is its laid-back atmosphere—the island simply doesn’t feel like many other popular Caribbean destinations.
 There’s an unforgettable Hemingwayesque ambiance to discover.

 The Salt Industry

-Nearly all of the historical sights old infrastructure on South Caicos have been closely tied to the
+Nearly all of the historical sights and old infrastructure on South Caicos have been closely tied to the sea salt industry.

-The salt industry was the foremost source of income to the Turks and Caicos, and starting in the latter 1600s, Grand Turk, Salt Cay, and South Caicos experienced development of their natural saline ponds into efficient sea water evaporation salinas.
+The salt industry was the foremost source of income to the Turks and Caicos, and starting in the latter 1600s, Grand Turk, Salt Cay, and South Caicos experienced the development of their natural saline ponds into efficient seawater evaporation salinas.

 South Caicos became the largest producer of salt in the Turks and Caicos, exporting nearly a million bushels per year at the height of the industry.
 The inevitable decline and demise of salt raking in the Turks and Caicos started in the early 1950s, and almost all of the infrastructure on South Caicos has been unused since then.